Assessment Without Testing

-While students are working independently in the online activities, Lexia’s embedded assessment system, Assessment Without Testing®, provides educators with actionable, norm-referenced performance data without interrupting the flow of instruction to administer a test.
-The assessment data is correlated to and highly predictive of outcomes on DIBELS, AIMSweb, MAPS and other commonly used norm-referenced assessments.
-This lowers expenditures on assessments and, according to a national survey, saves teachers up to a month of instructional time.
+In Core5, student data is easy to access and simple to interpret.
+While students are working independently in the online activities, Lexia’s patented embedded assessment system, Assessment Without Testing®, provides educators with actionable, norm-referenced and criterion-referenced performance data without interrupting the flow of instruction to administer a test.
+The assessment data is correlated to and highly predictive of outcomes on DIBELS, AIMSweb, MAP, and other commonly used assessments and can save teachers up to a month of instructional time.

-The myLexia data reports provide educators with a “Performance Predictor” that informs them of each student’s percent chance of each student reaching end-of-year benchmarks.
-Color-coded icons signify risk level in order to visually help educators to quickly assess and compare the risk of reading failure associated with their students, classes, schools, or district.
-(Red = high risk; yellow = some risk; green = low risk.)
-The Performance Predictors also provide educators a “Prescription of Intensity”—recommended levels of instructional intensity for each student — designed to improve chances of reaching their end-of-year target.
+The myLexia data reports provide educators with a “Performance Predictor” that informs them of each student’s percent chance of reaching end-of-year benchmarks.
+Color-coded icons are used throughout the myLexia reports, signifying risk level in order to visually help educators to quickly assess and compare the risk of reading failure associated with their students (red = high risk; yellow = some risk; green = low risk).

-The myLexia data reports provide insight into progress on a district, school, grade, class, and student level.
-The home page for each level provides a clear, real-time snapshot of how students are progressing toward grade-level benchmarks.
-Monthly change in student reading gains is also identified, allowing educators to monitor progress for each student and their entire class.
-Administrators can also view this change, giving them the ability to monitor reading gains over time on a grade, school and district level.
+The myLexia data reports provide insight into progress at the district, school, grade, class, and student level.
+The overview reports for each level provides a clear snapshot of how students are progressing toward grade-level benchmarks.
+Monthly changes in student reading gains are also identified, allowing teachers to monitor progress for each student and for the entire class.
+Administrators can also view this growth, giving them the ability to monitor reading gains over time on a grade, school and district level.

 Ensure Fidelity of Implementation

 In order for students to accelerate development of foundational reading skills, it is important that they are meeting the recommended minutes in the program.